slavomatas/pg-continuous-control/Report.md

-# Implementing a DQN Agent
+# Implementing a DDPG Agent

 ## Summary